-This approach also makes parenting easier for your kids because they learn when “no” really needs to happen.
-They trust it’s not arbitrary.
+This approach also makes your parenting approach easier for your kids because they learn when "no" really needs to happen.
+They trust it's not arbitrary.

 It can be a "yes space" for both of you, child and parent, where you ground yourselves for a better interaction and greater connection.
 And it can be as easy as 1, 2...well, you know.